 In his recent writings, Schatsky highlighted several key points:

 - Quantum computing is hard to explain.
-(The writer of this article agrees with this point and asserts further that it is even harder to understand.
+(This writer agrees and further asserts that it is even harder to understand.
 However, no one should feel badly about struggling to grasp how quantum computing works.
-It is, after all, related to the movements of sub-atomic particles [one imagines a swarm of gnats darting fitfully about on a summer day]; most of us haven’t gotten around to mastering the movements of complete atoms, never mind the tiny bits that atoms made up of.)
+It is, after all, related to the movements of sub-atomic particles [one imagines a swarm of gnats darting fitfully about on a hot summer day]; most of us haven’t gotten around yet to mastering the movements of atoms, never mind the subatomic bits they're made up of.)

 - Quantum has tremendous potential and is attracting major R&D money from throughout the technology ecosystem.
-Schatsky reports that in the last three years, quantum computing start-ups have attracted $147 million in venture capital, governments around the world have spent $2.2 billion in research and development (one wonders how much of that money has been invested in blind faith by those who, while they stand in awe before quantum’s potential, don’t understand what it actually is).
+Schatsky reports that in the last three years, quantum computing start-ups have attracted $147 million in venture capital, governments around the world have spent $2.2 billion in research and development (one wonders how much of that money comes from investors who, while they stand in awe before quantum’s potential, don’t have the slightest idea what it actually is).

 - Leading tech companies have active quantum computing programs and major corporations across many industries - financial services, aerospace and defense, and public sector organizations – are researching quantum computing applications.